East Midlands: High technology

-Belkin UK (and Linksys) UK is along the A45 in Rushden, Misco is in Wellingborough, and RS Components is in Corby.
-Pegasus Software, producer of well-known accounting software, is off the A509 in the south of Kettering.
-Serif Europe is in West Bridgford; Serif developed PagePlus in the 1990s which was the first cheap DTP software.
+Belkin UK (and Linksys) UK is in Rushden, Misco is in Wellingborough, and RS Components is in Corby.
+Pegasus Software, producer of well-known accounting software, is in the south of Kettering.
+Serif Europe is in West Bridgford; Serif developed PagePlus in the 1990s which was the first low-cost DTP software.
 AVG Technologies has its UK head office on Newark's industrial estate.
-Experian have their large data centre at Fairham House south of Ruddington, with two others in Texas and Brazil.
+Experian have a large data centre at Fairham House south of Ruddington, with two others in Texas and Brazil.
 The Ruddington site is connected by a 640 Gbps dark fibre and runs on IBM's z10 with Tivoli.
 Inter-Activa is at the LCB Depot in Leicester city centre.

 Nexor is in Nottingham.
 Entalysis, a business performance management software company, is located in Burton upon Trent town centre.
-Amphenol Jaybeam off the A509 in the west of Wellingborough makes cellular telephone base station antennas.
-Texas Instruments UK have their Semiconductor Design Centre at Northampton next to the A45, previously in Bedford from 1957 to 2005.
-GE Sensing UK is at Groby off the A50.
-Oclaro UK (former Bookham), at Caswell Research Centre in Greens Norton (northwest of Towcester) makes indium phosphide wafers and researches photonic integrated circuits and DSDBR tunable lasers.
+Amphenol Jaybeam in the west of Wellingborough makes cellular telephone base station antennas.
+Texas Instruments UK have their Semiconductor Design Centre at Northampton, formerly in Bedford from 1957 to 2005.
+GE Sensing UK is at Groby.
+Oclaro UK (formerly Bookham), at Caswell Research Centre in Greens Norton makes indium phosphide wafers and researches photonic integrated circuits and DSDBR tunable lasers.